cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 Setting the `"skip"` value of a dataset to `true` will cause the data uploader to not load any of the data or files listed in that dataset.

 #### `"database"`
-The name of the database within Postgres that appropriate data will be uploaded to.
+The name of the database within Postgres to which appropriate data will be uploaded.
 >The database will be created if it doesn't already exist.

 >**Ontop can only access the default 'postgres' database so it is usually best not to change this value**.

 #### `"workspace"`
-The GeoServer workspace into which any 2D geospatial data layers, vector and raster, will be added to.
+The GeoServer workspace into which any 2D geospatial data layers, vector and raster, will be added.
 >The workspace will be created if it doesn't already exist.

 #### `"externalDatasets"`